-@KeithEOuellette: This week’s key economic signals were mixed and our rating came in neutral, but we are still showing a positive trend for the 3Q2014.
+@KeithEOuellette: After another light week of key economic data, the news was more positive than negative (4 to 2) and our overall rating is leaning towards positive so far in 3Q2014.
+This week, the Final Estimate of 2Q2014 GDP is announced, so we plan to update our Mind Map.
 The key is to align the economic news items with the weighted average to determine their impact on GDP.
 We have done just that in estimating GDP growth, utilizing our simple rating model.

 For an explanation of the ratings, please refer to the post describing the Rating System.